swaminathanj/fsd/main.md

 ## HTML

-* HTML5 Document Object Model (DOM)
+* HTML5 and Document Object Model (DOM)
-* Editor: Atom / Code / SublimeText
+* Choice of Editor: Atom / Code / SublimeText
 * Structure of a HTML page
   - The **&lt;html&gt;** tag
   - The **&lt;head&gt;** tag